Augustus Saint-Gaudens: Godfather of America's Coin Renaissance

 "...
 [T]he high relief will present difficulties in coinage which have never yet been overcome, and when it comes to that we must ask your patience while we try to work out the problem ...
 The very best that can be done will be done to give effect to these designs."

 Thinking that the gold coin design was done, Saint-Gaudens moved on to the one-cent coin.
-Roosevelt had asked him to replace the flying eagle on the obverse with a profile of Liberty, wearing a stylized Native American war bonnet.
-The Liberty profile was taken from one of Saint-Gaudens's early studies of Victory sculpted when working on the General Sherman monument.
+He intended to replace the tired old "Indian Head" Liberty design with a profile of a classical Liberty.
+This new design was based on an early study of Victory that Saint-Gaudens sculpted when working on the General Sherman monument.
 He ultimately went with a different design for Victory's head on the monument, but liked this one so much he had kept it around.

 Roosevelt wrote Saint-Gaudens in May to say that the relief on the new models was still too high.
 The mint still found it impossible to strike the double eagle on the coining presses.
 He suggested that perhaps a new design might be necessary.

 Saint-Gaudens replied that his health made it impossible for him to produce a totally new design for the double eagle.
 He was confident that the relief on the present design could be lowered enough without losing detail in order to be struck on a coining press with one blow.

 As Saint-Gaudens's condition continued to worsen, work on the cent was abandoned in favor of getting a gold coin design that the mint could use on a regular coining press.
 In one of his last letters to Roosevelt, Saint-Gaudens relented on his desire to use the profile design on the double eagle.

 ...The majority of the people that I show the work to evidently prefer with you the figure of Liberty to the head of Liberty and that I shall not consider any further on the Twenty Dollar gold coin."